davidchilin/raspberry-pi-single-button-multi-function/README.md

 ### Is it possible to use another pin other than Pin 5 (GPIO 3/SCL)?

-Yes if you do not need power on functionality on a Pi 3, you can use gpio 21 is pin 40, gpio 7 is pin 26.
+Yes, if you do not need power on functionality for the Pi, you can use gpio 21/pin 40 or gpio 7/pin 26.

-Not for full functionality, no. There are two main features of the power button:
+There are two main features of the button using Pin 5/GPIO 3:

 1. **Shutdown functionality:** Shut the Pi down safely when the button is pressed.
 The Pi now consumes zero power.